Measures of Student Achievement and Success

 Success and Participation in Regional and National Programs

-Participation in math competitions (Gauss, Pythagoras, and Fibonacci); participation in science competitions (Ottawa University Science and Engineering Olympics); Student involvement in quality daily physical education, Diamond National Award, Active involvement of students in both recreational and competitive sports teams.
+Participation in Math competitions (Caribou, Gauss, Pythagoras, and Fibonacci); participation in science competitions (Ottawa University Science and Engineering Olympics); Student involvement in quality daily Physical Education, active involvement of students in both recreational and competitive sports teams.
+Students also participate in Genius Hour.

 Student Leadership and Community Involvement

-Students demonstrate strong leadership in numerous school and community activities (crossing guards, student council, reading buddies, school tours); consistent involvement in environmental awareness programs (Earth Care) ; students demonstrate a strong commitment to charitable activities, raising money for underprivileged members of society at the regional, national and international levels (United Way, breakfast programs, global programming).
+Students demonstrate strong leadership skills in numerous school and community activities such as the Musical, Bands, Student Council, reading buddies, lunch monitors, leadership groups, school tours, the Take Action Group (TAG), visits to the local senior centres; consistent involvement in environmental awareness programs (Earth Care); students demonstrate a strong commitment to charitable activities, raising money for underprivileged members of society at the regional, national and international levels (United Way, breakfast programs, global programming, Play Structure for another school).

-A Safe and Caring School and Community Team has been established as part of the Ministry and School Board mandate.
+An Inclusive, Safe and Caring School and Community Team has been established as part of the Ministry and School Board mandate.
 An anti-bullying school wide program has been established.
-Character Education, Safe and Caring curriculum and equity programming will continue to be implemented in the 2013-2014 school year.
-Our School Council has provided an excellent library of character education resources for use to all teachers and the community.
-A number of community groups have been invited to promote character education and anti-bullying programs such as the “It’s Cool to Care” promotion that was held in the first month of school.
+Character Education, Safe and Caring curriculum and equity programming will continue to be implemented in the 2016-2017 school year.
+Character Assemblies are held monthly with strong leadership from students, staff and community members.
+This school year, the School Council funded ‘Improve with Improv’ workshops for all grade 1-8 classes, and ‘Mindfulness’ training for all JK/SK classes.

 Environmental Awareness/ Global Education

-Hopewell students actively participate in school-wide environmental activities EarthCare, World Wildlife fundraising and Litterless Lunch.
+Hopewell students actively participate in school-wide environmental activities such as litter less lunches, milk container recycling, and green bins for paper towels.
 Science activities are focused on renewable energy.
 Students will continue to participate in charitable activities as part of our concern for global education.